* Walgreens to buy 2,186 Rite Aid stores, 3 distribution centers

 * New deal valued at $5.18 bln

-Rite Aid and Fred's shares tank; Walgreens shares flat (Adds antitrust analysis, updates share prices)
+Walgreens shares rise, Rite Aid and Fred's shares fall (Adds antitrust comment, updates share prices)

 June 29 (Reuters) - Drugstore chain Walgreens Boots Alliance Inc scrapped its deal to buy Rite Aid Corp after failing to win antitrust approval, but said it would instead buy nearly half of the smaller rival's U.S. stores for $5.18 billion.

-That said, the decision to sell so many stores will weaken Rite Aid and could still be controversial, said David Balto, an antitrust lawyer who had worked with groups opposing Walgreens takeover of Rite Aid.
+The decision to sell 2,186 Rite Aid stores will weaken the chain and could still be controversial, said David Balto, an antitrust lawyer who had worked with groups opposing Walgreens takeover of Rite Aid.

 "Rite Aid's future is going to be bleak after they sell these stores.
 This is still going to raise some serious questions.
 It's still taking out a major competitor," Balto said.

 The FTC said on Thursday it would review the new proposal.